Food & Beverage

 3. Tenuta San Guido Sassicaia (Brandy)

-Tenuta San Guido Brandy is an Italian beverage produced using grapes harvested during their ripest season then left to dry naturally under direct sunlight for about 30 days prior to fermentation over winter months followed by additional winemaking steps including filtration several times over before bottling takes place early October each year.
+Tenuta San Guido Brandy brand is an Italian beverage produced using grapes harvested during their ripest season and then left to dry naturally under direct sunlight for about 30 days prior to fermentation over winter months followed by additional winemaking steps including filtration several times over before bottling takes place early October each year.

 2. Rémy Martin Louis XIII Cognac Grande Champagne